 It’s a lot harder to get your emails into inboxes when they’re cold, particularly if you’re sending to a large list of contacts.

-For one thing, your list probably contacts bad data like invalid addresses and spam traps.
+For one thing, your list probably contains bad data like invalid addresses and spam traps.
 Besides that, there are a whole wide range of other potential issues that can cause spam filters to send your emails to the junk folder.

 Not to mention most email clients don’t allow large contact lists in the first place.